 5. Increased sensitivity and volume of beta 2-adrenergic receptors.

-6. It has a direct relaxing effect on the bronchi.
+6. They have a direct relaxing effect on the bronchi.

 IMPORTANT!
-The effect of various glucocorticoids on the metabolic functions of the body as a whole goes beyond allergic manifestations and diseases of the respiratory organs / tract.
+The impact of various glucocorticoids on the metabolic functions of the body as a whole goes beyond allergic manifestations and diseases of the respiratory organs/tract.
 Therefore, treatment with this group of drugs can cause various adverse reactions.

 The essence of the treatment of bronchial asthma with Prednisolone

 Currently, 1/5 of patients receive glucocorticoid medications as basic treatment.
-These drugs are used as necessarily recommended for status asthmaticus, as well as for exacerbation of the disease.
-One of the most popular short-acting drugs that reduces the likelihood of side effects and complications in glucocorticoid treatment is Prednisolone.
+These drugs are used as mandatory recommendations for status asthmaticus, as well as for exacerbation of the disease.
+One of the most popular short-acting drugs that reduces the likelihood of side effects and complications during treatment with glucocorticoids is Prednisolone.

-This synthetic drug is prescribed by doctors in situations where the patient has an urgent need for a short-acting glucocorticoid beta 2-agonist once a day or 3 times a week.
-"Prednisolone" is available in the form of 5 mg tablets for oral administration or in 30 mg ampoules for intravenous and intramuscular use.
+This synthetic drug is prescribed by doctors in situations where the patient has an urgent need for a short-acting glucocorticoid beta 2 agonist once a day or 3 times a week.
+Prednisolone is available in the form of 5 mg tablets for oral use or 30 mg ampoules for intravenous and intramuscular use.

-The treatment process begins with high doses of the drug, and ends with low doses (“step down” principle).
-The initial high dosage is prescribed to bring the disease under control as quickly as possible, namely:
+The treatment process begins with high doses of the drug and ends with low ones (the “step down” principle).
+The initial high dosage is prescribed with the goal of bringing the disease under control as quickly as possible, namely:

-• bring the indicators of lung function closer to more normal;
+• bring lung function indicators closer to more normal;

 • minimize side effects from taking medications.

-It has been clinically proven that the sooner treatment with a glucocorticoid drug begins, the faster the result of therapy will be seen.
-The early use of "Prednisolone" blocks the development of the inflammatory process, as well as structural changes in the respiratory tract.
-The use of "Prednisolone" is especially effective when: the symptoms of bronchial asthma are sharply reduced, the indicators of peak flowmetry are improved.
+It has been clinically proven that the sooner treatment with a glucocorticoid drug begins, the faster the results of therapy will be visible.
+Early use of Prednisolone blocks the development of the inflammatory process, as well as structural changes in the respiratory tract.
+The use of Prednisolone is especially effective when: the symptoms of bronchial asthma are sharply reduced, peak flow meter readings are improved.

 The maintenance therapeutic dose of injectable Prednisolone is 5-10 mg.
-With prolonged treatment with a drug in a dosage of more than 10 mg, Itsenko-Cushing's syndrome may appear.
+With prolonged treatment with the drug in a dosage of more than 10 mg, the manifestation of Itsenko-Cushing syndrome is possible.

 IMPORTANT!
-In the treatment of severe bronchial asthma, special attention should be paid to the selection of an adequate dose of the drug.
+When treating severe bronchial asthma, special attention must be paid to selecting an adequate dose of the drug.

-Illiterate use of the medicine can lead to extremely dangerous consequences and even death.
-Therefore, the use of this pharmaceutical product should be carried out under the strict supervision of medical personnel in a hospital or attending physician at home.
-Only an experienced specialist can say for sure with which medicines it can be combined.
+Illiterate use of the medicine can lead to extremely dangerous consequences, including death.
+Therefore, the use of this pharmaceutical product should be carried out under the strict supervision of medical personnel in a hospital or a doctor at home.
+Only an experienced specialist can say for sure what medications it can be combined with.

 Prednisolone tablets for bronchial asthma

-The pharmaceutical agent in the form of tablets has anti-inflammatory and anti-allergic effects.
+The pharmaceutical product in the form of tablets has anti-inflammatory and antiallergic effects.
 In addition, the drug has an immunosuppressive effect and increases the sensitivity of beta 2-adrenergic receptors.

-It is worth noting the interaction of the drug "Prednisolone" with specific receptors of the cytoplasm, as a result of which a complex is formed that helps to start the process of protein formation.
-If we talk about protein metabolism, then this drug reduces the number of globulins in the blood, increases the synthesis of albumin, and also increases the energy metabolism of protein in muscle tissue.
+It is worth noting the interaction of the drug “Prednisolone” with specific receptors in the cytoplasm, as a result of which a complex is formed that helps trigger the process of protein formation.
+If we talk about protein metabolism, then this drug reduces the number of globulins in the blood, increases the synthesis of albumins, and also increases the energy metabolism of protein in muscle tissue.

-The antiallergic effect of "Prednisolone" is primarily due to a decrease in the synthesis and release of allergy mediators from the cells.
-Also, the drug inhibits the release of histamine and other biologically active compounds, reduces the number of circulating basophils, B- / T-lymphocytes, reduces the sensitivity of immune cells that destroy antibodies to allergy mediators (by means of suppressing antibody formation and changing the body's response to an allergen).
+Prednisolone has an antiallergic effect primarily due to a decrease in the synthesis and release of allergy mediators from cells.
+The drug also inhibits the release of histamine and other biologically active compounds, reduces the number of circulating basophils, B-/T-lymphocytes, reduces the sensitivity of immune cells that destroy antibodies to allergy mediators (by inhibiting antibody formation and changing the body’s response to the allergen).

-In obstructive diseases of the respiratory tract, as well as in bronchial asthma, the effect of "Prednisolone" is mainly due to the relief of inflammatory processes.
-The following action is of secondary importance:
+In obstructive diseases of the respiratory tract, as well as in bronchial asthma, the effect of Prednisolone is mainly due to the relief of inflammatory processes.
+The secondary action is:

-1. Elimination or significant reduction of the edematous condition of the mucous membranes.
+1. Elimination or significant reduction of the edematous state of the mucous membranes.

 2. Accumulation of circulating immunocomplexes in the bronchial mucosa.